Brian83937/ScreenCaptureApp-Releases/README.md

 # ScreenCaptureApp-Releases
 To use:
-You need Microsoft .NET 6.0 or better to run (Optional)
-Disable Windows Snipping Tool using the diableSnippingTool.reg file
+You need Microsoft .NET 6.0 or better to run, and (Optional) disable Windows Snipping Tool using the diableSnippingTool.reg file